-Loan receivables consist primarily of micro loans services to small and medium size enterprises that are merchants on the Group's online marketplace.
+Loan receivables consist primarily of micro loans services to small and medium size enterprises that are merchants on the Group's online marketplace and qualified individual customers as well.
 Such amounts are recorded at the principal amount less allowance for doubtful accounts relating to micro loans, and include accrued interest receivable as of the balance sheet date.
 Allowance for doubtful accounts relating to micro loans represents the Group's best estimate of the losses inherent in the outstanding portfolio of loans.
-The loan periods extended by the Group to the merchants generally range from 7 days to 182 days.
+The loan periods extended by the Group to the merchants and the individual customers generally range from 1 day to 6 months.
 Judgment is required to determine the allowance amounts and whether such amounts are adequate to cover potential bad debts, and periodic reviews are performed to ensure such amounts continue to reflect the best estimate of the losses inherent in the outstanding portfolio of loans.
-As of December 31, 2014, allowance for doubtful accounts relating to micro loans was insignificant.
+As of December 31, 2015, allowance for doubtful accounts relating to micro loans was insignificant.